-Albert Park has been the sole host of the Australian Grand Prix since 1996 and has established itself as the traditional season opener of the Formula 1 season.
+Albert Park has been the sole host of the Australian Grand Prix since 1996 and had established itself as the traditional season opener of the Formula 1 season until the Covid-19 pandemic led to consecutive cancellations

 Located just three kilometres south of central Melbourne, for Formula 1's visit the city is transformed with Albert Park converted into a challenging street circuit.